lopes/anchor/content/installing-arch-linux/index.md

 Storage:
 - Disk: 16 GB (dynamically allocated)
-- ISO inserted in a virtual drive
+- [Installation media](https://www.archlinux.org/download) in a virtual drive

 Turning the VM on should load the ISO and present the shell, which is the installation's start point --using the EFI mode, it took ~ 2' for the shell appearing.